Gongoliers/Library-of-Gongolierium/README.md

 # Library of Gongolierium
 <!--[![Build Status](https://travis-ci.org/Gongoliers/Library-of-Gongolierium.svg?branch=master)](https://travis-ci.org/Gongoliers/Library-of-Gongolierium)-->

 A library to help teams develop more complex robot programs quicker.
+View the [Wiki](https://github.com/Gongoliers/Library-of-Gongolierium/wiki) for examples.

 ## Installation
 To use the the Library of Gongolierium with Gradle projects, you can use [JitPack](https://jitpack.io/) by adding the following lines to your `build.gradle` file: